OmdaMukhtar/react-basic/README.md

         }
     ```
     - Exercies :
-        convert newform component class to the function component class
+        convert newform component class to the functional component class

 6. ## Router in reactjs
 ```js